 Also applies to OpenAthens

-For organizations that use OpenAthens, the IdP is run and operated by Eduserv.
-This means that in the URL syntax, the entity ID to use is the "identityID" of the IdP that Eduserv operates for each separate NHS region or organization.
+For institutions that use OpenAthens, the IdP is run and operated by Eduserv.
+This means that in the URL syntax, the entity ID to use is the "identityID" of the IdP that Eduserv operates for each separate NHS region or institution.

-For information about the OpenAthens IdP to which your organization is mapped, please contact Eduserv.
+For information about the OpenAthens IdP to which your institution is mapped, please contact Eduserv.

 The generic syntax of WAYFless URLs: